Natasha Harding: International career

 Harding played five times for the Wales Under-19 team in season 2007–08.
 She made her senior international debut, aged 19, as a late substitute in a 2–0 defeat to Switzerland in Oberdorf on 8 May 2008.

 Harding scored her first goals for Wales on 20 June 2012 in a UEFA Qualifying match against Israel at the Racecourse Ground in Wrexham.
 She scored a hat-trick in a 5–0 win to cap a fine evening both personally and for her country.

 As a student at UWIC, Harding was called–up to represent Great Britain at the 2011 World University Games in Shenzhen, China.

 On 12 April 2022, she played her 100th match for Wales in a 3–0 win over Kazakhstan in the 2023 FIFA Women's World Cup qualification.

+Allegations of financial impropriety

+In November 2024, BBC News reported allegations against Harding (now using her married name of Allen-Wyatt), of taking payments for undelivered football coaching, unpaid loans and unfulfilled sponsorship deals.
+Up to 70 parents and businesses claimed losses totaling nearly £70,000.